 8. For Card-Not-Present Transactions, Require Address Verification Services (AVS)

 Again, implementing payments with security precautions helps if you need to dispute false chargebacks from customers.
 Consider requiring address verification services like customers’ zip codes and CVV codes for each purchase.
-The more evidence your business can provide while justifying a purchase, the better chance you have in appealing the dispute.
+The more evidence your business can provide while justifying a purchase, the better your chance of appealing the dispute.

-If you’re looking to learn more about payment processing options and ways to improve your business, explore the rest of our blog!
+If you want to learn more about payment processing options and ways to improve your business, explore the rest of our blog!